Most common 11plus Verbal Reasoning questions.

 Not only is this type of question demanding it also requires your child to work very quickly.

 Other question types will ask your child to find small words hidden within a larger word.
-To do this and other word based questions successfully your child needs a wide vocabulary gained by reading a variety of resources and revision materials.
+To answer these and other word based questions successfully your child needs a wide vocabulary gained by reading a variety of resources and revision materials.

 While most of the commonly used 11plus Verbal Reasoning question types are English based some are maths based.